-A small patio creates a nice ambience for the fitness and makes the transition to an isolated gourmet area, making its way through a wooden deck until the lake.
+A small patio creates a nice ambiance for the fitness and makes the transition to an isolated gourmet area, making its way through a wooden deck until the lake.

-Metallic Structure was the chosen structure for the Club Pavilion, because it can make big spaces with thin structural pieces, allowing, without major interferences, the use of big glass panels on the facades of the spaces.
-The ceiling is made by a thin layer of a thermal acoustic metal tiles, with wood tiles on the inside, with the same wood tiles on the outside but with more space between them.
+Metallic Structure was the chosen structure for the Club Pavilion because it can make big spaces with thin structural pieces, allowing, without major interferences, the use of big glass panels on the facades of the spaces.
+The ceiling is made of a thin layer of thermal acoustic metal tiles, with wood tiles on the inside, with the same wood tiles on the outside but with more space between them.